-All parents are informed of the arrangements for counselling when their child enters the School.
+All Junior parents will be informed of when a referral is made.
 Any parents who do not wish these services to be available to their child during their time at School are requested to inform the Deputy Head in writing.
 However, whilst parental wishes will be taken into account, particularly for pupils lower down the School, the welfare of the pupil is paramount and each case will be considered individually.

-Will my counsellor discuss my problems with staff at School?
+Will my School Counsellor discuss my problems with staff at School?

-No. The counsellor will only make contact with staff at School if you request this.
+No. The Counsellor will only make contact with staff at School if you request this.
 In such circumstances you will be asked to agree to this first.
-The Counsellor should not be required or expected to disclose confidential information to senior staff or Heads of House departing from the rules of confidentiality set out above.
+The Counsellor should not be required or expected to disclose confidential information to any staff departing from the rules of confidentiality set out above.
 However this does not preclude the Counsellor from being consulted on or involved in discussions about the most appropriate forms of support and response to a pupil’s pastoral or behavioural difficulties.
 The Counsellor will be able to contribute valuably to these processes without disclosing confidential information.

 School Nurse (Junior School)